sketchplugins/plugin-directory/README.md

 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [Auto Arrange Artboards](https://github.com/srbsingh3/autoarrange), by Saurabh Singh: Automatically arrange the order of your artboards in the layer list according to their position on the canvas.
 - [Auto Layout](https://animaapp.github.io/Auto-Layout/), by Anima Team: Responsive design inside Sketch.
 Design for all screen sizes on one artboard.
-- [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
 - [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [Awesome Image Compressor](https://github.com/naoyawatanabe/awesome-image-compressor), by Naoya Watanabe: Compress exported image assets